 By the end of it, you’ll have a clear image of how you can dominate your local market and grow your profits.

 Local SEO allows businesses to sell their services by targeting local customers.
 It’s the subset of global SEO that focuses on dominating smaller areas on search engines such as Google and Bing.

 Local small businesses that target global customers waste a lot of their time on the wrong clients.

 For example, a restaurant in Toronto shouldn’t expect to attract local customers in Paris.
 The owner should rank locally instead and attract more customers with high buyer intent.

 Some of the businesses that make the most out of local SEO are brick-and-mortar businesses.

-Why is Local SEO Important for Your Business?
+Why is Local SEO Important for Your Business in 2021?